protospork/scripts/irssi/README.md

 `.help` - link this page

 ###other junk
-- link a tweet and it will be read to the channel [gettitle]
+- link a tweet and it will be read to the channel
 - link a shortened url (t.co, bit.ly, etc) and get the ultimate url back